FairgateLabs/bitvmx-hackathon-games/GAME_FLOW.md

 ### Step 2: Place Bet

-**What happens:** Players place their bets by sending funds to the aggregated address.
+**What happens:** Player 1 places their bet by sending funds to the aggregated address.

 **Player 1 Actions:**

 - Calls `/place-bet` with bet amount
 - System sends funds to aggregated address (protocol fees + bet amount)
 - Waits for transaction confirmation
+- System automatically transitions to `SetupFunding` state

 **Player 2 Actions:**

-- Calls `/place-bet` with bet amount
-- System automatically transitions to `SetupFunding` state
+- No action required - waits for Player 1 to place bet

-**BitVMX Interactions:**
+**Bitcoin Interactions:**

 - Sends funds to aggregated address
 - Waits for transaction confirmation